-BB’s Bunkhouse feels like it is at the edge of the world right up on the Scottish North Coast.
+The Highland Haven feels like it is at the edge of the world right up on the Scottish North Coast.
 Brian Sutherland visited with his family and experienced a warm welcome to this newly renovated innovative hostel.
-BB’s bunkhouse is a must visit if you are looking for Scottish north coast accommodation.
+A must visit if you are looking for Scottish north coast accommodation.

 Brian Sutherland got away from it all whilst staying at the newly opened Sail Loft Bunkhouse at Portsoy on the Moray Coast.